 In fact, there have been rabbis, priests and even an imam who have taken Kabat-Zinn’s eight-week MBSR training course and told him that it deepened their experience of their own faiths.

 Kabat-Zinn states in the article that mindfulness is “grounded in common sense” and is not necessarily spiritual.
 However, there is no basis for this statement.
 Mindfulness is based on a specific worldview found in Buddhism, particularly Zen Buddhism.
-In Buddhism, the mind is a barrier to grasping ultimate reality and truth; therefore, the mind must be bypassed.
+In Buddhism, the mind is a barrier to grasping the true nature of reality (a Buddhist phrase) since it part of material reality (“form“); therefore, the mind must be bypassed.
 Mindfulness is designed to do this.

-The concept of mindfulness has spread into the health care community, as noted in the article.
+The concept of mindfulness has spread into many areas of the society, including the health care community, as noted in the article.
 It is usually taught as a form of stress reduction.
 If one practices mindfulness meditation on a fairly regular basis (not even necessarily every day), that person may eventually adopt the worldview behind it, leading one to believe that the process of detachment is at work.
 However, since the self is real, there can be no true detachment; therefore, no liberation or true peace results from mindfulness.

 Buddhism has no supreme God, no mind, no self.
 Ultimate reality is sunyata, a term loosely translated as the void, or emptiness.
 It is not emptiness in the sense of nothingness, but rather the ultimate reality of formlessness from which all has arisen (similar to the Tao in Taoism).
 The belief is that the world is full of rising and falling, and peace comes with the cessation of rising and falling.
 But there can be no joy or peace in formlessness, because the self is not there, since there is no self.